Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

-Searches for $\PV\PH$ production with $\PH\to\bbbar$ have been performed at the LHC in both leptonic~\cite{CMS:2018nsn,ATLASVH} and hadronic~\cite{ATLAS:2023jdk} \PV decay channels.
+Searches for $\PV\PH$ production with $\PH\to\bbbar$ have been performed at the LHC in leptonic \PV decay channels~\cite{CMS:2018nsn,ATLASVH}, while the hadronic \PV decay channel has so far been explored only by ATLAS~\cite{ATLAS:2023jdk}; this analysis constitutes the first such search at CMS.
 Furthermore, this channel has been used to constrain BSM phenomena within an effective field theory framework \cite{CMS:2023vzh}.
 Other boosted $\PH\to\bbbar$ measurements have targeted the ggH~\cite{ATLAS:2021tbi,CMSinclusiveHbb} and VBF~\cite{CMS:2024ddc} processes.
 The excess of 2.7 standard deviations ($\sigma$) with respect to SM predictions observed in the previous VBF analysis~\cite{CMS:2024ddc} motivates further exploration of the $\PV\PH$ process, as it could be explained by enhanced couplings of the \PH to vector bosons.

-This work extends CMS high-\pt Higgs boson measurements in the $\PH\to\bbbar$ channel to $\PV\PH$ production in final states with a hadronic \PW or \PZ decay, \Vhad.
+This work extends CMS high-\pt \PH measurements in the $\PH\to\bbbar$ channel to $\PV\PH$ production in final states with a hadronic \PW or \PZ decay, \Vhad.
 The search uses a dataset of proton-proton (pp) collisions at $\sqrt{s}=13\TeV$ collected by the CMS experiment at the LHC in 2016--2018, corresponding to an integrated luminosity of 138\fbinv~\cite{cmsLumi16,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 The same strategy is also used to measure $\Vhad\PZ(\bbbar)$ production simultaneously as a validation of the method.